AlexVPopov/alexvpopov.github.io/source/_posts/2013-10-31-allow-users-to-authenticate-with-username-only-using-devise-activeadmin-rails-4-and-ruby-2.markdown

 keywords: Rails, ActiveAdmin, Devise, Authentication, Tutorial, How-to
 description: A short tutorial on how to setup Rails, ActiveAdmin and Devise to allow user authentication with username only.
 ---
 *This post is a work-in-progress.
-I have published it as a reference to people willing to help me debug the problem of not being able to create a new user using the ActiveAdmin back-end, but only via the Rails console.*
+I have published it as a reference to people willing to help me debug the problem of not being able to create a new user using the ActiveAdmin back-end, but only via the Rails console.*<!-- more -->

 ## Allow normal users to authenticate with username only, while keeping email authentication for admins in ActiveAdmin